lbuk/brownfieldgrids/README.md

 # brownfieldgrids

 ## Overview
 An R package for creating maps of brownfield land in London using the [2018 Brownfield Register](https://www.gov.uk/guidance/brownfield-land-registers), [OpenStreetMap (OSM)](https://wiki.openstreetmap.org/wiki/Tag:landuse=brownfield) and the [2009-2010 NLUD](https://data.london.gov.uk/dataset/london-brownfield-sites-review).
-Tool created as part of an MSc dissertation at CASA, UCL.
+Users can download the 2018 Brownfield Register dataset for Greater London, which contains data from each borough and several development corporations.
+The tool was created as part of an MSc dissertation at CASA, UCL, in 2018.

 ## Installation
 ```